 In 2017, policymakers announced that LIBOR will be replaced by December 31, 2021.
 The directive was spurred by the fact that banks are uncomfortable contributing to the LIBOR panel given the shortage of underlying transactions on which to base levels and the liability associated with submitting an unfounded level.
 The ICE Benchmark Administration, in its capacity as administrator of USD LIBOR, has confirmed that it will cease publication of (i) the one-week and two-month USD LIBOR settings immediately following the LIBOR publication on December 31, 2021, and (ii) the overnight and one, three, six and 12-month USD LIBOR settings immediately following the LIBOR publication on June 30, 2023.
 A joint statement by key regulatory authorities calls on banks to cease entering into new contracts that use USD LIBOR as a reference rate by no later than December 31, 2021.
 The Alternative Reference Rates Committee, a steering committee comprised of large U.S. financial institutions, has proposed replacing USD-LIBOR with a new SOFR, a rate based on U.S. repo trading.
-On December 31, 2020, FNMA and FHLMC ceased purchasing LIBOR-based adjustable-rate mortgage ("ARM") loans and began accepting SOFR-based ARMs and issuing SOFR-based MBS.
-However, many banks believe that it may take four to five years to complete the transition to SOFR, for certain, despite the 2021 deadline.
+Many banks believe that it may take four to five years to complete the transition to SOFR, for certain, despite the 2021 deadline.
 We will monitor the emergence of this new rate carefully as it will potentially become the new benchmark for hedges and a range of interest rate investments.
 At this time, however, no consensus exists as to what rate or rates may become accepted alternatives to LIBOR.